Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Nice airport will be provided (an approximately 20 to 30 minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation will be provided to the Nice Airport (approximately a 20–30 minute drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast